ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 Only ASCII numbers "0" to "9" and the "." character **MUST** be used.
 The "." separator represents the boundary between the integer value and the decimal parts.
 If the string doesn't contain the "." separator, the value is an integer value.
-Thousandths separators **MUST NOT** be used.
+Digit grouping delimiters **MUST NOT** be used.

 To display it differently for another locale, applications **MUST** support auto replacement on display.

-In legacy media containers, it is possible that the "," separator or the thousandths separators might have been used.
+In legacy media containers, it is possible that the "," separator or the digit grouping delimiters might have been used.

 #### Country Code Tags Formatting